NoeltHS/Test/guides/admin-guide.md

 | Store Developer          | Creator |
 | Group Owner           | Creator |

-Depending on the role, certain commands can be executed.

 #### 1B - Executing Commands
 {: .text-grey-dk-000 }
 {: .no_toc }
-When executing commands, ensure they are being utilized correctly.
+When executing commands, it is important to ensure that they are being used correctly and appropriately.

-* TSA provides the ability to hide commands by typing "/e" in front of them.
+* To hide commands, you can use the "/e" prefix before typing them in the chat.
-  * To run a command privately with the "/e" method, open up the chat to run a command per usual.
-After doing so, place a "/e" before the desired command.
+  * To execute a command privately using the "/e" method, simply open the chat and enter the command as usual.
+Once entered, place an "/e" before the desired command to ensure it is hidden.
     * EX:  **_/e :m Hello!_**
-  * This will make the command private.
-This also makes the command hidden from the chat.
-* The console can also be used to carry out a command.
+* In addition to using the chat, the console can also be utilized to execute commands.
-  * To use the console, press ";" or "'" on your keyboard.
-This will prompt a GUI to appear at the top of your screen.
-When using the console, the prefix is **not** required.
+  * To access the console, simply press the ";" or "'" key on your keyboard.
+This action will display a GUI at the top of your screen.
+Unlike using commands in the chat, the console does not require a prefix before entering the command.
     * EX: ; (Console Opens)

       **_exploitlogs_**